HarshBaliPortfolio/Year1Project/README.md

 ## Here is a video of showcasing the project:
 https://github.com/HarshBaliPortfolio/Year1Project/assets/140274633/373b1d36-9f29-4153-9c2d-e7fa664f9cd8

-_Please see the link below, to view the video in better quality:_ https://clipchamp.com/watch/yGUNdNS3ZxV
+_Please see the link, to view the video in better quality:_ https://clipchamp.com/watch/yGUNdNS3ZxV

 ## Person Development Outcome: